speedify/speedify-py/docs/cli.rst

 privacy killswitch <on\|off>
 ----------------------------

-Configures firewall rules to make it impossible to access the internet when Speedify is not connected.
+A Windows-only setting that configures firewall rules to make it impossible to access the internet when Speedify is not connected.

 .. code:: text